 Guidance and Information

-The Federal Highway Administration (FHWA) issued Final Guidance for the Transportation Alternatives Program (TAP) on June 10, 2013.
-The information below will help States and project sponsors meet TAP requirements and provide practices for accessibility, design, construction, and maintenance.
+The Federal Highway Administration (FHWA) issued Transportation Alternatives guidance on May 13, 2016.
+The information below will help States and project sponsors meet TA requirements and provide practices for accessibility, design, construction, and maintenance.

 TAP Competitive Process